ashutoshmjain/gita/src/mathuraChap09.md

 ---

 Luckily, that evening, at a social mixer, they got hold of our Angel.
 The conversation began at a rather skeptic note.
 How could someone conceive at a sprinkle of water?
 After all, it was a boat, not a fertility clinic  - they asked with a cunning smile - as if they knew what actually went down that evening!
+Another story of a lion taking a lamb - they thought!

 Is there something more to be read between the lines ? - the Friend said out loud!

-Unaware that the story got leaked into the "social circles", Angel was taken aback for a second.
-He wanted to cover up.
-He was genuinely concerned - if the incident reached the flight controllers, his flights might get suspended for a period, if not for good.
+Unaware that the story got leaked into the "social circles", Angel was taken aback.
+For a second, he wanted to cover up.
+He was genuinely concerned - if the incident reached the regulators, his project might get suspended for a period, if not for good.
 But few martinis later, he too jumped into the discussion.
-Particularly because the focus was not on the real incident -  it was on `Matsya and Parāśara`.
-But more because he couldn't take an epic narrative being turned into a joke.
+For one the focus was not on the fire incident -  it was on `Matsya and Parāśara`.
+And second he couldn't take an epic being turned into a joke.
 He invoked "first principles" to lay out his point.
+Being a scientist, his disposition was based in logic rather than getting into  "lion over the lamb" arguments.

 What exactly is the birth ? - He asked both of them.
 And waited a bit for their response.